Numerical methods in stochastic modeling and simulations

 The course covers (1) a brief introduction to the theory of stochastic differential equations (SDEs) and a slightly more involved discussion on numerical solutions thereof, (2) Markov Chain Monte Carlo methods and in particular continuous-time Markov chains and discrete state space models of the Ising type, and (3) parameter inference in SDEs.
 Notably, some methods studied in (1) and (2) are combined in the problems discussed in (3).

-The course will be given for the first time during the spring 2020 (period 3).
+The course will be given for the second time during the spring 2020 (period 3).
 Take a look at the evaluation from last time the course was given.